 Iconic Four Towers of Sagrada Familia

-Luis: This is very difficult to know because Gaudí, in spite of the fact that he left behind a definitive model in Paris in the exposition of 1911, the four towers are similar, but only the Nativity facade is shown.
-Therefore, the 12 towers that WILL be when the work is complete will have to be similar as well.
-There will always be differences, however, because, for example, the bases of the towers on the Nativity façade are circular, which the bases of those on the Passion facade are eliptical.
+Luis: This is particularly difficult to determine since, despite the fact that Gaud left a precise model in Paris during the 1911 World's Fair, only the Nativity facade is displayed and the four towers are comparable.
+Therefore, the 12 towers that WILL exist after the work is done must also be comparable.
+However, there will always be variations because, for instance, the bases of the towers on the Passion facade are eliptical, while those on the Nativity façade are circular.

 Gaudi As Renaissance Man